PinkCoffeeMug/space-invaders/README.md

 <!-- ABOUT THE PROJECT -->
 ## :star: About The Project
-This is an implementation of the Japanese game released in 1978 by Taito.
+This is an implementation inspired by the Japanese game released in 1978 by Taito.

 <!-- CONTENT -->